-The University of Findlay confers degrees two times each year, May and August.
+The University of Findlay confers degrees three times each year, May, December, and August.
 The degree date is posted after successful completion of all degree requirements.
 Participation in a commencement ceremony is independent of degree conferral.

-The May graduation date is given to those students completing their degree requirements during the winter or winter weekend term, the spring semester, or the spring weekend term.
+The May graduation date is given to those students completing their degree requirements during the spring semester or the spring weekend term.

 The August graduation date is given to those students completing their graduation requirements during the summer semester or the summer weekend term.